placeybordeaux/panic-attack/README.md

-panic-attack eventually supposed to be a tool that will run through your go code and transform lines such as
+#panic-attack has reached v0.1.
+This means it might possibily work, but you would be a fool to run it automatically.

+when run panic-attack will transform code like this:

+    func critical_path() {
         data, _ := GetData()
         //TODO handle error
+        return data
+    }

 to

+    func critical_path() {
         data, err := GetData()
     if err != nil {
         panic(err)
     }
+        //TODO handle error
+        return data
+    }

-I have found myself typing that bit of code too often.
+I have found myself typing that bit of code too often, so I made this tool.

-right now it can find functions that assign anything to _ .
-Next is to parse discovery the function signature of that given function.
+# TODO

+* Identify unchecked errors in local packages

+* Find edge cases where an error is not detected (parser.ParseFile comes to mind)

+* Handle := vs = properly

+* Handle multiple files or even packages